• Skip to primary navigation

 Steps for frying the lobster wrapped in Serrano ham.

-Fry the rolls in the olive oil until the ham starts to crisp, then transfer the rolls to baking dish and pour over any juices left in the frying pan.
+Fry the rolls in the olive oil until the ham starts to crisp, then transfer the rolls to a baking dish and pour over any juices left in the frying pan.

 Remove the dish from the oven and set aside to allow the monkfish to rest for 5 minutes.